ajhayden/TechnicalInterviewCourse/README.md

 This course is designed to help Information Systems students prepare for technical interviews by learning key concepts, practicing coding challenges, and optimizing solutions.
 Although specifically targeted to Information Systems students, this course can assist anyone looking to improve in their technical interviewing skills.
 This course is complete self-taught and provides all necessary links and practices to gain a strong foundation.

 The course contains content for the following classes:
-- Class 1: Course Introduction
+- Unit 1: Course Introduction
-- Class 2: Problem Solving Skills
+- Unit 2: Problem Solving Strategies
-- Class 3: Recursion Problems
+- Unit 3: Big O Notation
-- Class 4: Array Problems (Easy)
+- Unit 4: Recursion
-- Class 5: Array Problems (Medium)
+- Unit 5: Arrays
-- Class 6: Frontend Interviews
+- Unit 6: Dictionaries
-- Class 7: Merge Sort
+- Unit 7: Linked Lists
-- Class 8: Dictionary Problems (Easy)
+- Unit 8: Midterm
-- Class 9: Dictionary Problems (Medium)
+- Unit 9: Trees
-- Class 10: Backend Interviews
+- Unit 10: Graphs
-- Class 11: Midterm
+- Unit 11: Sorting
-- Class 12: Linked List Problems (Easy)
+- Unit 12: Backend Interviews
-- Class 13: Linked List Problems (Medium)
+- Unit 13: Frontend Interviews
-- Class 14: QuickSort
-- Class 15: System Design Interviews
+- Unit 14: Systems Design Interviews
-- Class 16: Tree Problems
-- Class 17: Graph Problems
-- Class 18: Final
+- Unit 15: Final

 ## Git Repository Onboarding
 Fork this repository to write code in homework assignment snippets and keep track of your progress.